top of page

 privacy policy

-Last updated: 17/04/2024
+Last updated: 28/12/2025

-Spectra Behaviour Solutions (“we”, “us”, or “our”) is committed to protecting the privacy and confidentiality of personal information.
-“Personal information” is defined as any information or opinion about an identified individual or an individual who is reasonably identifiable.
-We will collect personal information in the course of providing individualised applied behaviour analysis (ABA) services to children and young people with autism and related communication disorders.
-This Privacy Policy (“Policy”) outlines how we collect, use, disclose, and protect personal information about you and/or your child (“Clients”) as per the Privacy Act 1988 and the Australian Privacy Principles.
+We will collect personal information in the course of providing individualised applied behaviour analysis (ABA)-based services.
+This privacy policy (“Policy”) outlines how we collect, use, disclose, and protect personal information about your child and family, as per the Privacy Act 1988 and the Australian Privacy Principles.

 1. Collection of Personal Information